-For more information about MS PATHS at Johns Hopkins Medicine, please contact Sandra Cassard, ScD, Research Associate, at email@example.com.
+For more information about MS PATHS at Johns Hopkins Medicine, please contact Berna Aravidis, Clinical Research Coordinator, at (410) 502-6867 or email@example.com.

 For more information about MS PATHS at Washington University in St. Louis, please contact Dana Perantie, CCRC, Clinical Research Coordinator, at firstname.lastname@example.org.